 When you register a domain name, you’re reserving a temporary home for yourself on the internet.
 It’s not permanent; you can’t truly own a set of words that the net agrees upon.

-This is a vastly oversimplified explanation, but your domain name is essentially controlled by a single industry of domain name registrars.
+This is a vastly oversimplified explanation, but a single industry of domain name registrars essentially controls your domain name.
 These companies work with each other to register names, check databases to find out if a name is in use, and handle renewals.

 For the most part, domain names are on a first come, first served basis.
 If you get to the domain name first, register it, and maintain your registration, the name is yours for a set amount of time.